A topological approach to undefinability in algebraic extensions of $\mathbb{Q}$: Minimal formulas and hypersurfaces

-In order for the above to make sense, $\alpha'$ ranges only over those existential formulas which have coefficients from $L$.
-We will show that any $L$-minimal formula must take the form of a disjunction of formulas with two very simple formats: quantifier-free formulas, and formulas with only one equation and one inequation.
+In order for the above to make sense, $\alpha'$ ranges only over those existential formulas which have parameters from $L$.
+We will show that every $L$-minimal formula must take the form of a disjunction of formulas with two very simple formats: quantifier-free formulas, and formulas with only one equation and one inequation.

 We will start by considering a general rankable formula, then minimize it as much as possible.
 First, we want to minimize the number of quantifiers, which is the first component of rank.
 Clearly, we can eliminate the quantifier for any variable that does not appear in any polynomial of the formula.
 The following simple lemma allows us also to remove any variables that appear in the inequation, but none of the equations.